uroboro/NotificationExplorer/README.md

 -   CFNotificationCenterPostNotification
 -   CFNotificationCenterPostNotificationWithOptions

-In the future it will also track NSDistributedNotificationCenter;
+In the future it will also track NSDistributedNotificationCenter, and any other class or function that behaves like these.
-Cleared out list of hooked classes and functions: https://ghostbin.com/paste/yyr9w
+<br>Cleared out list of hooked classes and functions: https://ghostbin.com/paste/yyr9w

 Designed to be used in cycript with the following commands:
 ?expand